haesleinhuepf/napari-skimage-regionprops/README.md

 ## Usage

-From the menu `Tools > Measurement > Regionprops` you can open a dialog where you can choose an intensity image, a corresponding label image and the features you want to measure:
+From the menu `Tools > Measurement > Regionprops (nsr)` you can open a dialog where you can choose an intensity image, a corresponding label image and the features you want to measure:

 ![img.png](https://github.com/haesleinhuepf/napari-skimage-regionprops/raw/master/images/dialog.png)